 |action > spread the word

 This is grassroots.
 Your help is needed.
-It requires deliberate action to change how people think about and treat animals.
+It requires deliberate action to change how people treat animals.
 Minnesotans have the opportunity to set an example.

 1. Contact your State legislators.